 - A. The prime contractor shall establish and maintain an accident reporting, recordkeeping, and analysis system to track and analyze all injuries and illnesses, high visibility incidents, and accidental property damage (both government and contractor) that occur on site.
-Notify the Contracting Officer Representative as soon as practical, but no more than four hours after any accident meeting the definition of a Moderate or Major incidents, High Visibility Incidents, , or any weight handling and hoisting equipment accident.
+Notify the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority as soon as practical, but no more than four hours after any accident meeting the definition of a Moderate or Major incidents, High Visibility Incidents, , or any weight handling and hoisting equipment accident.
 Within notification include contractor name; contract title; type of contract; name of activity, installation or location where accident occurred; date and time of accident; names of personnel injured; extent of property damage, if any; extent of injury, if known, and brief description of accident (to include type of construction equipment used, PPE used, etc.).
-Preserve the conditions and evidence on the accident site until the Contracting Officer Representative whether a government investigation will be conducted. - B. Conduct an accident investigation for all Minor, Moderate and Major incidents as defined in paragraph DEFINITIONS, and property damage accidents resulting in at least \$20,000 in damages, to establish the root cause(s) of the accident.
-Complete the VA Form 2162 (or equivalent) , and provide the report to the Contracting Officer Representative within 5 calendar days of the accident.
-The Contracting Officer Representative will provide copies of any required or special forms.

-- C. A summation of all man-hours worked by the contractor and associated sub-contractors for each month will be reported to the Contracting Officer Representative monthly. - D. A summation of all Minor, Moderate, and Major incidents experienced on site by the contractor and associated sub-contractors for each month will be provided to the Contracting Officer Representative monthly.
+Preserve the conditions and evidence on the accident site until the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority determine whether a government investigation will be conducted. - B. Conduct an accident investigation for all Minor, Moderate and Major incidents as defined in paragraph DEFINITIONS, and property damage accidents resulting in at least \$20,000 in damages, to establish the root cause(s) of the accident.
+Complete the VA Form 2162 (or equivalent), and provide the report to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority within 5 calendar days of the accident.
+The Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority will provide copies of any required or special forms. - C. A summation of all man-hours worked by the contractor and associated sub-contractors for each month will be reported to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority monthly. - D. A summation of all Minor, Moderate, and Major incidents experienced on site by the contractor and associated sub-contractors for each month will be provided to the Project Manager and Facility Safety Officer or

-The contractor and associated sub-contractors' OSHA 300 logs will be made available to the Contracting Officer Representative as requested.
+Contracting Officer Representative or Government Designated Authority monthly.
+The contractor and associated sub-contractors' OSHA 300 logs will be made available to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority requested.

-1.11 PERSONAL PROTECTIVE EQUIPMENT (PPE)
+1.11 PERSONAL PROTECTIVE EQUIPMENT (PPE):